Tuncayscript/code24/README.md

-# Welcome to Code Programming Language !
+# Welcome to NeXTCode Programming Language !

-Code is an innovative programming language that combines the efficiency and speed of Go with the elegance and practicality of Python.
+NeXTCode is an innovative programming language that combines the efficiency and speed of Go with the elegance and practicality of Python.
 It's designed to be fast, safe, and suitable for both systems programming and rapid application development.
 ```
 module Geometry